Thermodynamics of Hamiltonian anyons with applications to quantum heat engines: Introduction

 The physical implementation of anyons is challenging.
 In Ref.~\cite{myers_21}, Myers and Deffner establish an alternative approach.
 Instead of analyzing the behavior of real low-dimensional \emph{topological} anyons, the authors consider an ensemble composed of pairs of particles with either bosonic or fermionic symmetry introducing the concept of \emph{statistical} anyons.
 This model is found to be equivalent to generalized exclusion statistics, which closely approximates the thermodynamic properties of topological anyons.
 In this paper, we present a novel approach to statistical anyons illustrated in Fig. \ref{fig:anyons}.
 Rather than working with an ensemble of bosonic and fermionic systems, we instead consider a \emph{single} multi-particle system in a mixed quantum state---which overlaps with both symmetric and antisymmetric subspaces---with the intrinsic symmetry of the particles encoded into a latent degree of freedom.
 For a carefully engineered Hamiltonian the thermal equilibrium state interpolates between fermionic and bosonic symmetries.
 We refer to this new construction as \emph{Hamiltonian anyons}.

-Hamiltonian anyons possess a number of intriguing properties.
-In particular, the balance between fermionic and bosonic statistics can be tuned, or even dynamically altered, via externally controlled Hamiltonian parameters or by changing the temperature.
+Hamiltonian anyons have a particularly interesting property: the balance between fermionic and bosonic statistics can be tuned, or even dynamically altered, via externally controlled Hamiltonian parameters or by changing the temperature.
 We find that, for larger systems, the crossover between bosonic and fermionic regimes results in first and second-order phase transitions which can be exploited for the construction of quantum heat engines.

 Aside from their transformative technological applications, the study of heat engines has been pivotal in the conceptual development of thermodynamics, a tradition which continues in the modern field of quantum thermodynamics \cite{gemmer_09,kosloff13,vinjanampathy_16,binder_18,strasberg2022quantum}.
 Since the pioneering contributions of Alicki \cite{alicki_79}, Linden \cite{linden_10} and Scully \cite{scully_11}, many different models of quantum engine have been proposed, extending and refining the concepts of heat and work \cite{alicki_79,tejero_24}.
 This research also brings to light the thermodynamic role of uniquely quantum resources such as coherence and squeezing \cite{klaers_17,tejero_preprint}.
-The effect of particle symmetry on heat engines has recently been addressed, with bosons typically outperforming fermions and distinguishable particles as a working medium \cite{myers_20}.

-Improved performance of quantum engines operating with interacting particles have also been studied \cite{Jaramillo2016,Chen2019}.
-The improvement has been attributed there to exclusion statistics, rather than exchange symmetry, since it is the exclusion principle that determines the differences between the thermodynamical properties of fermions and bosons \cite{haldane_91,murthy_94}.
-Based on these principles, a work extraction cycle relying on fermionization and bosonization, rather than conventional heating and cooling, has been experimentally demonstrated using Feshbach resonance \cite{koch_23}.
+In recent years, the role of particle statistics has been an active topic, with investigations into the comparative performance of fermions, bosons and anyons as a working medium \cite{myers_20,myers_21,mani_25}; enhancements from quantum phase transitions \cite{Myers_22,Eglinton_23}, and exotic statistical effects such as $q$-deformation \cite{ozaydin_23}.
+Quantum engines operating with interacting particles have also been studied \cite{Jaramillo2016,Chen2019,Menon_2025}, exploiting the ability to mimic Pauli exclusion and the resulting statistical properties of fermions via the repulsion of hard-core bosons.
+Building on this, a work extraction cycle has been experimentally demonstrated in which fermionization and bosonization, mediated by Feshbach resonance, replace the roles of heating and cooling \cite{koch_23}.